youmin1017/genetic-algorithm-rs/README.md

 Just Homework

 > [!WARNING]
-> This README is copies from my obsidian note, so may not have good format
+> This README is copied from my obsidian note, so may not have good reading experience

 > [!NOTE]
 > * This Genetic Algorithm is implemented with `rust`